 You can use the Recovery Wizard in Windows Server Backup to recover applications and related data from a backup.
-To do this, the application must contain a Volume Shadow Copy Service (VSS) writer so that it can register with Windows Server Backup, and the application and VSS writer must be running at the time the backup is created.
+To do this, the application must contain a Volume Shadow Copy Service (VSS) writer so that it can register with Windows Server Backup, and the application and VSS writer must have been running at the time the backup that you are going to use for recovery was created.
 For instructions to register an application with Windows Server Backup, see http://go.microsoft.com/fwlink/?LinkId=93493.
 For instructions for working with VSS, see http://go.microsoft.com/fwlink/?LinkId=95935.

 From the Start menu, click Administrative Tools, and then click Windows Server Backup.

 In the Actions pane of the snap-in default page, under Windows Server Backup, click Recover.
 This opens the Recovery Wizard.

 On the Getting Started page, do one of the following and then click Next:

 Click This server.

 Click Another server.
 On the Specify Location Type page, do one of the following and then click Next:

 Click Local drives.
 On the Select Backup Location page, select the volume or drive that contains the backup from the drop-down list.
 On Select Server, select the server whose data you want to recover.